 Locate the section of the top circuit board with the small Molex connector and specifically the three chips to the right of the Molex connector.

-Look closely, and find the two solder pads identified with R896 - these are what we're looking for.
+Look closely, and find the two solder pads identified with R896 - These are what we're looking for.

 Locate the two solder pads identified as R896